airo-ugent/airo-tulip/airo-tulip/README.md

 ## Installation

 To install this package, clone the repository with `git` and use `pip` to install the `airo-tulip/` package.
-Note that the `main` branch is the active development branch: you may want to checkout a certain commit associated with a version tag.
+Note that the `main` branch is the active development branch: you may want to check out a certain commit associated with a version tag.
 The package requires at least Python 3.10.

 For example, using [pyenv](https://github.com/pyenv) to set the local Python version to 3.10: